pbiggar/phc/doc/manual/treetutorial3.rst

-	reason out why this works, but a rule of thumb is that unless there is a good reason to use a pre-transform, it's safer to use the post-transform, because in the post-transform the children of the node have already been transformed, so that you are looking at the &ldquo;final&rdquo; version of the node.
+	reason out why this works, but a rule of thumb is that unless there is a good reason to use a pre-transform, it's safer to use the post-transform, because in the post-transform the children of the node have already been transformed, so that you are looking at the "final" version of the node.
 </para>